open-metadata/OpenMetadata/openmetadata-docs/content/v1.1.0/connectors/database/athena/index.md

 - **Database Filter Pattern (Optional)**: Use to database filter patterns to control whether or not to include database as part of metadata ingestion.
   - **Include**: Explicitly include databases by adding a list of comma-separated regular expressions to the Include field.
 OpenMetadata will include all databases with names matching one or more of the supplied regular expressions.
 All other databases will be excluded.
   - **Exclude**: Explicitly exclude databases by adding a list of comma-separated regular expressions to the Exclude field.
 OpenMetadata will exclude all databases with names matching one or more of the supplied regular expressions.
 All other databases will be included.
-- **Schema Filter Pattern (Optional)**: Use to schema filter patterns to control whether or not to include schemas as part of metadata ingestion.
+- **Schema Filter Pattern (Optional)**: Use to schema filter patterns to control whether to include schemas as part of metadata ingestion.
   - **Include**: Explicitly include schemas by adding a list of comma-separated regular expressions to the Include field.
 OpenMetadata will include all schemas with names matching one or more of the supplied regular expressions.
 All other schemas will be excluded.
   - **Exclude**: Explicitly exclude schemas by adding a list of comma-separated regular expressions to the Exclude field.
 OpenMetadata will exclude all schemas with names matching one or more of the supplied regular expressions.
 All other schemas will be included.
-- **Table Filter Pattern (Optional)**: Use to table filter patterns to control whether or not to include tables as part of metadata ingestion.
+- **Table Filter Pattern (Optional)**: Use to table filter patterns to control whether to include tables as part of metadata ingestion.
   - **Include**: Explicitly include tables by adding a list of comma-separated regular expressions to the Include field.
 OpenMetadata will include all tables with names matching one or more of the supplied regular expressions.
 All other tables will be excluded.
   - **Exclude**: Explicitly exclude tables by adding a list of comma-separated regular expressions to the Exclude field.
 OpenMetadata will exclude all tables with names matching one or more of the supplied regular expressions.
 All other tables will be included.
-- **Include views (toggle)**: Set the Include views toggle to control whether or not to include views as part of metadata ingestion.
+- **Include views (toggle)**: Set the Include views toggle to control whether to include views as part of metadata ingestion.
 - **Include tags (toggle)**: Set the 'Include Tags' toggle to control whether to include tags as part of metadata ingestion.
 - **Enable Debug Log (toggle)**: Set the Enable Debug Log toggle to set the default log level to debug, these logs can be viewed later in Airflow.